ReverseAndBot/Snapchat-Bot/README.md

 &nbsp;

 > [!NOTE]
-> Last update of this page: August 25th, 2024
+> Last update of this page: August 31st, 2024

 > [!TIP]
 > All Snapchat API bot modules have been working without problems ***since January 2024***.
 >
-> Release of the SaaS solution (see below) to the ***next group of selected qualified customers***: approx. around September 2nd, 2024
+> Release of the SaaS solution (see below) to the ***next group of selected qualified customers***: approx. around mid-September 2024
 >
 > Reasons for the current delays: Pending server hardware delivery, issues at the housing provider.